University of the Arts Summer Program

 - A memory stick or CDRs

 Other course materials, such as notebooks and pencils, can be purchased in the U.K. You will be given a list of other required materials on the first day of classes.
-LCF recommends students budget about $100 to purchase materials.
+UAL recommends students budget about $100 to purchase materials.

 What if I need to take a required course?